TABLE OF CONTENTS

 - Navigate to Settings, and click Two-Factor Authentication.

 From this page, you see an overview of your Two-Factor Authentication settings, along with any settings that you have created for credentialed users.

-Subusers and Teammates need to create their own Two-Factor Authentication settings in their account using the same steps.
+Sub-users and Teammates need to create their own Two-Factor Authentication settings in their accounts using the same steps.